Text Interview Experience

 Accessibility and Mobile

 Text mode works well on mobile devices.
 The chat interface adapts to smaller screens, and participants can type using their phone's keyboard.
-Voice mode can also be used on mobile, but text mode is often more practical in public settings where speaking aloud would be awkward.
+Structured question widgets are fully touch-friendly — scale sliders, choice buttons, and drag-and-drop ranking all work on mobile.

 For participants using screen readers or other assistive technologies, the chat interface follows standard web accessibility patterns.